The DVLA and Selling Your Car

 You can apply to take off and retain your custom number plates by post or online.
 You may also need to have your car inspected before the process is finished.

 The online process to take a registration number off a vehicle is open from 7AM to 7PM.
 And if you don’t need an inspection, the change will happen immediately.
-And you can assign the number to another car straight away using the reference number you get after you apply.
+You can also assign the number to another car straight away using the reference number you get after you apply.

 Both the online and postal methods require an £80 transfer fee to be paid.